cvs-health/testilo/README.md

 The `simple` branch contains the state of Testilo as of 2022-12-23.
 In that branch, Testilo does not need to read or write files, so applications without write permission can still use Testilo as a dependency.

 The `main` branch contains the state of Testilo from 2022-12-24 until now.
-In that branch, Testilo can prepare jobs that require multi-step operations to reach and pre-process the pages being tested.
+In that branch, Testilo can prepare jobs that require multi-step operations to reach and pre-process the targets being tested.

 This `README.md` file documents the `main` branch.